psu13/mutable-hakyll/posts/measurement.md

 should be $x_+ = {1 \over \sqrt{2}} (z_+ + z_-)$, which is why in the third and last box
 the $z$-spin is indeterminate again.

-Thus, we are led to add one more rule to the four we already had for how quantum mechanics works:
+Thus, we are led to ponder adding one more rule to the four we already had for how quantum mechanics works:

 5. Suppose we have a quantum system that is in some state $\psi$ and we perform a